Bangle.js Fast Loading

 1. Bangle.setUI({ ..., remove })

-The first step is to add a remove handler to setUI - this shows that your app supports unloading, and this handler should remove anything that got allocated or any timers that got started.
+The first step is to add a remove handler to setUI - this shows that your app supports unloading, and when called, this handler should remove anything that got allocated or any timers that got started.

 First, replace Bangle.setUI("clock"); with: